-- Specific criteria that the potential students need to meet for admission in the programme, as well as how the selection procedures are made, are defined. - The following requirements of the doctoral degree programme are analysed and published: - the stages of completion - o the minimum and maximum time of completing the programme - o the examinations - o the procedures for supporting and accepting the student's proposal - o the criteria for obtaining the Ph.D. degree
+- Specific criteria that the potential students need to meet for admission in the programme, as well as how the selection procedures are made, are defined. - The following requirements of the doctoral degree programme are analysed and published: - o the stages of completion - o the minimum and maximum time of completing the programme - the examinations - the procedures for supporting and accepting the student's proposal - o the criteria for obtaining the Ph.D. degree